Cambridge

 • In July 2017, a two-way separated bike facility was installed on Brattle Street from Eliot Street to Mason Street and a one-way separated facility was installed on Mass Ave. between Trowbridge Street and Quincy Street.

-• Cambridge also installed designated bikes lanes on Massachusetts Avenue between Beech Street and Route 16.
+• Cambridge also installed designated bike lanes on Massachusetts Avenue between Beech Street and Route 16.

 • The City has implemented a number of short-term improvements in Inman Square, such as updating markings on pavements and traffic signs to make intersections safer.